ga4gh/data-security/AAI/AAIConnectProfile.md

 ## Overview of Interactions

-### Full Login and Token Exchange Interaction

-In the full token exchange flow recommended in this document, the client does not ever distribute the initial *Passport-Scoped Access Token* to other services.
-A token exchange operation is executed by the client, in exchange for a *Passport* JWT that may be used downstream to access resources.
-In this example flow, the *Passport* is included as authorization in the POST to a Clearinghouse that holds data.
+In the flow recommended in this document, the Client does not ever distribute an initial *Passport-Scoped Access Token* to other services.
+A token exchange operation is executed by the client, in exchange for a *Passport* JWT that may be either (1) forwarded downstream to access resources or (2) exchanged for an opaque *Task-Specific Token*.
+In either case, the Client may choose for a subset of Visas to be sent to downstream services--directly via forwarding of a de-scoped Passport JWT, or indirectly through a Task-Specific Token that only enables access to a subset of Visas.
+* NOTE: We assume that the Broker and Passport Issuer are the same in this section (the "Broker").
+In general, this may not be the case but simplifies the exposition.
+The Profile Requirements Section differentiates requirements for the two roles.

+### Direct Forwarding of Passports

+In this example flow, the *Client* sends a passport directly to downstream services--i.e., the *Passport* is included as authorization in the POST to a Clearinghouse that holds data.

 {% plantuml %}